 - Potty Failure: After Milhouse complains that Bart framed Kirk for kidnapping:Bart: if you tell anyone, I'll tell the world you wet your pants watching Harry Potter.

 Milhouse: I wasn't scared, I was just peeing!

 - Principles Zealot: Lisa wants to make the truth about Bart's faked kidnapping known, even if everybody else (who has benefited from it in one way or another and has a lot to lose as a result) wishes to keep it buried.
 The only person willing to help her, Principal Skinner, does so out of sheer spite for Bart (and he says so at the very moment he accepts her request).

 - Snowball Lie: Bart lying about being kidnapped by Milhouse's father: it makes Chief Wiggum rise to Commissioner, Milhouse's father becomes popular with the ladies (while at prison) and receives more meals a day, and Bart becomes friends with Alcatraz.

-- Straw Loser: Kirk's traits as one of these actually become an important plot point: he's so flat broke that he's only able to buy an incredibly crappy brand of popcorn (that is most "made" out of unsanitary stuff like loose human teeth) that Wiggum is capable of recognizing by sound on the recording Bart's "demand" call (because he's the only other person in Springfield that purchases that brand—which, as Apu clearly states, doesn't says much about Kirk's intelligence, either).
+- Straw Loser: Kirk's traits as one of these actually become an important plot point: he's so flat broke that he's only able to buy an incredibly crappy brand of popcorn (that is most "made" out of unsanitary stuff like loose human teeth) that Wiggum is capable of recognizing by sound on the recording of Bart's "demand" call (because he's the only other person in Springfield who purchases that brand — which, as Apu clearly states, doesn't says much about Kirk's or Wiggum's intelligences, either).
 As well, Kirk's pad is so shitty that living in prison gen-pop is an actual improvement (plus he gets three free meals and ladies that love dangerous convicts want to meet him), which makes him quite willing to help maintain the lie.